kencormack/pistar-lastqso/README.md

 *See the "User-Custom Talkgroup List" section below, for more info.*

 **Note #3:**
-*The MMDVMHost daemon internally knows the actual DMR ID# of the user, and does ID number to Callsign lookups from DMRIds.dat.
+*The MMDVMHost daemon internally knows the actual DMR ID# of the user, and does ID number to Callsign lookups from **DMRIds.dat**.
 However, in the logfile, you end up with the Callsign, and lose the ID number.
 Disabling this lookup gains you the ID numbers in the logfile, but loses the Callsigns.
 If I were to disable the lookups for the MMDVMHost process, I could quite easily perform an ID to Callsign lookup within the program, but the PI-STAR web interface would suffer the loss of the Callsign.
 Pi-star web-based Dashboard users wouldn't appreciate that at all.
-So, I work backwords, taking the Callsign that MMDVMHost writes to the logs, and looking up the ID in the DMRIds.dat file.*
+So, I work backwords, taking the Callsign that MMDVMHost writes to the logs, and looking up the ID in the **DMRIds.dat** file.*

 *But there's a small problem with that approach...*